logo

 How to Become a Teacher in Dallas

-The main school district in the city of Dallas is the Dallas Independent School District (DISD), which is the second-largest school district in Texas.1 To become a teacher in Dallas, you must have a bachelor’s degree and be certified by the Texas Education Agency.
-Certification typically involves completing an approved teacher education program and passing the Texas Examinations of Educator Standards (TExES).
-Many private and charter schools in Dallas also require certification.
-See the private and charter school section below, and continue reading to learn more about becoming a teacher in Dallas.
+The main school district in the city of Dallas is the Dallas Independent School District (Dallas ISD), which is the second-largest school district in Texas.1 To become a teacher in Dallas, you must be certified by the Texas Education Agency (TEA).
+Continue reading to learn more about becoming a teacher in Dallas.

-All prospective Dallas public school teachers must possess a bachelor’s degree, complete an approved educator preparation program, and pass the state’s certification exams to become certified to teach in Texas.
-Upon successful completion of the state certification exam, teachers must fill out a state application for a teaching certificate and submit a fingerprint-based background check.
-Learn more about certification requirements through our Texas teacher certification guide.
+All prospective Dallas public school teachers must possess a bachelor’s degree, complete an approved educator preparation program, and pass the Texas Educator Certification Examination Program (TExAS) exams to become certified to teach in Texas.
+Learn more about certification requirements on our Texas teacher certification guide.
+Aspiring teachers who already have a bachelor’s degree but need formal teacher preparation can pursue an alternative certification program.
+To learn more about the alternative path to teaching in Dallas, check out our guide to alternative teacher certification in Texas.

 Teacher Certification Programs in Dallas

-• Amberton University
+• Arlington Baptist University

 • Criswell College